-- 1) The request must be submitted on the Office of Patient Protection's application form called, "Request for Independent External Review of a Health Insurance Grievance."
-A copy of this form is included with the denial letter and may also be obtained by calling the Member Services Department at 1-888-333-4742.
+- The request must be submitted on the Office of Patient Protection's application form called, "Request for Independent External Review of a Health Insurance Grievance."
+A copy of this form may be obtained by calling the Member Services Department at 1-888-333-4742.
 It may also be obtained from the Office of Patient Protection by calling 1-800-436-7757.
-In addition, copies of the form may be downloaded from the Department's website at www.mass.gov/hpc/opp. - 2) The form must include the Member's signature or the signature of the Member's authorized representative, consenting to the release of medical information. - 3) A copy of our final appeal decision must be enclosed. - 4) A fee of \$25 must be paid.
+In addition, copies of the form may be downloaded from the Department's website at www.mass.gov/hpc/opp. - 2) The form must include the Member's signature or the signature of the Member's authorized representative, consenting to the release of medical information. - 3) A copy of our final appeal decision must be enclosed. - A fee of \$25 must be paid.
 The Office of Patient Protection may waive this fee for extreme financial hardship.